smallp/vscode-ci/client/README.md

 You can goto definition for all the models, libraries and their methods.

 ## Known issues
-1. The extension will only open the file when going to the definition of a class.
+*  <del>The extension will only open the file when going to the definition of a class.</del>

 ## Todo:
 1. Add the feature of hover.